Zero8100/MLSecProjects.github.io/index.md

 ## PowerShell Obfuscation Detection via Sysmon & Splunk
 #### Overview
-Simulated an obfuscated PowerShell attack using -enc (encoded command), then detected the behavior using Splunk and Sysmon Event ID 1.
-Created a dashboard to alert on such activity.
+I simulated an obfuscated PowerShell attack using -enc (encoded command), then detected the behavior using Splunk and Sysmon Event ID 1.
+I created a dashboard to alert on such activity.

 #### Simulated Attack
 ```